smesgr9000/VCS-SD-TV-Mod/Readme.md

 ## install boards

 ### for A and B
-The U-Shaped _outputboard_ should fit perfectly around the tv jack.
-I would suggest using one to three sticky 40 by 40mm foam pats under the _outputboard_ to put into place.
+The U-shaped _outputboard_ should fit perfectly around the tv jack.
+I would suggest to use one to three sticky 40 by 40mm foam pads under the _outputboard_ to put into place.
 Drill one or two holes to the left and right into the back of the tv jack.
-The second hole is only needed if you want a LED or the require the switch (**B**).
+The second hole is only needed if you want a LED or require the switch (**B**).

 ### only A
 Either use the existing hole in the shield to lead the cable out on the top side or if L6 was removed connect all cables